 As a tutor in the Latino Resource Center‚Äôs Vanguardia Afirmativa de Latinos Unidos (V.A.L.U.) group at DeKalb High School, Mota spends Wednesday afternoons helping freshmen through senior students with their homework, helping them to build an identity within the school as well as become familiar with NIU.
 The after school program was formed in 2007 to provide opportunities and empowerment to Latino and non-Latino high school students in the local community.

 Each Tuesday and Thursday in the UNIV 101 Latino Experience class where Mota is a peer instructor, a new resource is brought into class to discuss the services they offer. ‚ÄúWe talk a lot about identity,‚ÄĚ she says. ‚ÄúDon‚Äôt feel out of place where you‚Äôre at.
 Get out of your comfort zone.‚ÄĚ

 ‚ÄúShareny’s experiences are an example of how NIU fosters student engagement by encouraging our students to get involved with our campus and community while at the same time promoting the students’ academic and individual success,‚ÄĚ adds Julia Spears, director of the Office of Student Engagement and Experiential Learning.
 She says the programs are just a sampling of the many mentoring programs available to position NIU undergraduate students for academic, personal and career success.

-‚ÄúThe freshmen always tell me, ‚ÄėYou‚Äôre so involved.‚Äô I always tell them about the challenges I faced and the things I didn‚Äôt succeed in,‚ÄĚ says Mota. ‚ÄúI tell them that if I can get through those obstacles, they can, too.
+‚ÄúThe freshmen always tell me, ‚ÄėYou‚Äôre so involved.‚Äô I always tell them about the challenges I faced and the things I didn‚Äôt succeed in,‚ÄĚ Mota says. ‚ÄúI tell them that if I can get through those obstacles, they can, too.
 There‚Äôs always a way.
 Fight for your dreams.‚ÄĚ